project64/project64/README.md

 Follow the instructions in the setup window to complete the installation.

-## Support

-Visit the FAQ page for help: https://www.pj64-emu.com/support-project64.html

-Join the official Project64 Discord Server to seek additional help from Project64 developers and the community: https://discord.gg/ys69Dak

 ## Development Builds

 Development Builds are based off the latest source at GitHub.
-This allows you to use the latest changes straight away, though these changes may not be fully tested and have issues.
-Download at your own risk.
+This allows you to use the latest changes straight away, though these changes may not be fully tested and have issues. **Download at your own risk.**

 Official buildbot: https://www.pj64-emu.com/nightly-builds

 AppVeyor (Windows x86/x64): [![Build status](https://ci.appveyor.com/api/projects/status/sbtwyhaexslyhgx3?svg=true
 )](https://ci.appveyor.com/project/project64/project64/branch/master)

-<sub>Please note: x64 builds are **not** recommended for regular use!
-They are incomplete and very experimental, and currently _slower_ than 32-bit builds.</sub>
+<sub>Note: x64 builds are **NOT** recommended for regular use.
+They are incomplete and very experimental.
+Due to this, x64 builds are currently _slower_ than 32-bit builds.</sub>

+## Support

+Visit the FAQ page for help: https://www.pj64-emu.com/support-project64.html

+Join the official Project64 Discord Server to report bugs/issues and seek additional help from Project64 developers and the community: https://discord.gg/ys69Dak

 ## License